 When the Washington Post acquired Andrew Yang’s GMAT test preparation company in 2009, the former corporate attorney saw an opportunity to shift his career toward more meaning and purpose.
 He started by making a list of the problems he saw in the world.
 The one that animated him most: so much human talent heading to investment banks, management consulting firms, law firms, and big tech companies, rather than taking the lead in improving the human condition.
 He asked himself, “What would I want a young, ambitious, energetic person to take on instead?”
 His answer: helping a business grow or founding a company in a struggling city like Detroit, Baltimore, or New Orleans.

-Starting in 2011, he channeled his dream into a nonprofit, , that helps young people found or lead businesses in challenged communities.
+Starting in 2011, he channeled his dream into a nonprofit, Venture for America, that helps young people found or lead businesses in challenged communities.
 The organization thrived and helped create thousands of jobs.
 “But as much as I loved everything I was doing,” Yang says, “I came to realize that my efforts were like pouring water into a bathtub that has a giant hole at the bottom.
 We’re automating away millions of jobs, much faster than urban entrepreneurs can create them.”

 Yang points to the automation of 4 million manufacturing jobs in Michigan, Ohio, Pennsylvania, Missouri, and Wisconsin — key swing states — as the reason Donald Trump won the election in 2016.
 “AI and automation are about to do the same thing to workers in retail, customer service, truck driving and transportation, fast food, and on and on throughout the economy,” he says.